Y22ACS465/A2_Project_Thesis/README.md

   - Interactive Web Dashboard (Streamlit)
   - Feature Importance Visualization
 # System Architecture
-The system is designed using a modular architecture consisting of the following components:
+The Diabetes Prediction System follows a structured pipeline to process user input and generate accurate, interpretable results:

-- **User Interface (Streamlit Dashboard)**
+- **User Input**
-  Collects user input and displays results interactively.
+   The user enters clinical details such as age, BMI, HbA1c level, blood glucose level, hypertension, heart disease, gender, and smoking history.
-- **Data Processing Module**
+- **Data Preprocessing**
-  Handles data cleaning, encoding, and scaling.
-- **Machine Learning Model**
-  Trained using algorithms like Random Forest or XGBoost to predict diabetes risk.
-- **Explainability Module (SHAP)**
-  Provides feature-level interpretation of predictions.
+   Input data is validated, encoded, and scaled to match the format required by the trained machine learning model.
+- **Model Prediction**
+   The processed data is passed to the trained ML model, which predicts the probability of diabetes.
+- **Risk Classification**
+   The predicted probability is categorized into:
+   - LOW Risk
+   - MEDIUM Risk
+   - HIGH Risk
+- **SHAP Explainability**
+   SHAP (Explainable AI) analyzes how each feature contributes to the prediction and identifies key risk factors.
-- **Visualization Module**
+- **Visualization**
-  Displays graphs and feature importance charts.
+   Graphs and plots are generated to represent feature importance and model insights.
+- **Clinical Interpretation**
+   The system generates a detailed explanation of the patient’s health condition based on input values.
-- **Recommendation Engine**
+- **Personalized Recommendations**
-  Generates personalized health and dietary suggestions.
+   Based on risk level, the system suggests diet plans, lifestyle changes, and medical advice.
 # Tech Stack
   - **Programming Language:** Python
   - **Machine Learning:** Scikit-learn, XGBoost